dmhacker/facebook-message-analysis/README.md

 ## Troubleshooting

-If you get an import error, it means that the dependencies that `facebook-message-analysis` needs are not installed.
+If you get an import error, it means that the dependencies that `facebook-message-analysis` needs are not installed.<br>
-Use this command inside the project directory to install them:
+Use this command inside the project directory to resolve this:

 ```
 pip install -r requirements.txt
 ```

-If you get an NLTK download error, it means that NLTK hasn't downloaded the stopwords file that `facebook-message-analysis` uses.
+If you get an NLTK download error, it means that NLTK hasn't cached the stopwords file that `facebook-message-analysis` uses.<br>
 Use this command inside the project directory to resolve this:

 ```